Winston-Lin/dziganto.github.io/_posts/2018-1-28-Understanding-Object-Oriented-Programming-Through-Machine-Learning.md

 Now this business about `self.coef_`, `self.intercept_`, and `self._fit_intercept`.
 All three are simply variables, technically called *attributes*, attached to the class object.
 When we build *mlr*, our class provides a blueprint that calls for the creation of three *attributes*. `self.coef_` and `self.intercept_` are placeholders.
 We haven't calculated model parameters but when we do we'll place those values into these attributes. `self._fit_intercept` is a boolean (True or False) that is set to True by default per the keyword argument.
 A user can define whether to calculate the intercept by setting this argument to True or avoid it by setting the argument to False.
 Since we didn't set *fit_intercept* to False when we created *mlr*, *mlr* will provide the intercept parameter once it's calculated.

-Great, let's add a "function" called **fit** which will take an array of data and a vector of ground truth values all to calculate and return linear regression model parameters.
+Great, let's add a "function" called **fit** which will take an array of data and a vector of ground truth values in order to calculate and return linear regression model parameters.
 > Note: We're building this class one piece at a time.
 I'm doing this simply for pedagogical reasons.

 ```